f3l/f3latex/README.md

 Original LP restricts the usage of many LaTeX-Macros such as `\renewcommand`.
 Allowing them in F3LP gives much more possibilities, but may be a security risk.
 Usage at your own risk!

+## Install ##

+Move the f3latex-folder to your local gajim-plugin-folder (usually something like `~/.gajim/plugins/` or `~/.local/share/gajim/plugins/`, then activate it using the Plugin-Manager.

 [1]: http://gajim.org/ "Gajim"
 [2]: https://trac-plugins.gajim.org/wiki/LatexPlugin "Latex Plugin"